jkubath/TouchscreenInterface/README.md

 Designing a touchscreen that is split into three sections: Web Browser, Vending Machine, and Advertisements.

+## build
+This directory contains all of the source files for the touchscreen interface (in non-executable form), with testing files and research documentation removed.

+## deploy
+This directory contains the executable, data files, and shell scripts needed to run the application.

 ## docs
 This directory contains all of the side information that is relevant to the Touchscreen Interface Project, including things like legal documents, NDAs,